adithya-r-01/recommendation-engine/README.md

 ## Requirements

-This project is built with Java and utilizes Apache Maven.
+This project is built with `Java` and utilizes Apache Maven.
 Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information (the pom.xml file).
-This provides the same functionality as using packages.
-Much like when using the ArrayList structure in Java you don't necessarily need to provide the source code.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information (the `pom.xml` file).

-The java version that I am using:
+`Java` Requirements:

 ```bash
 openjdk version "15.0.2" 2021-01-19